CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

 Next, we will see how to use a pre-existing resource and explore one possible pattern for a workflow with multiple steps.

-For example, Zapata already has build a [transform message resource](https://github.com/zapatacomputing/tutorial-0-ztransform.git) with a git-URL of `https://github.com/zapatacomputing/tutorial-0-ztransform.git`.
+For example, Zapata already has built a [transform message resource](https://github.com/zapatacomputing/tutorial-0-ztransform.git) with a git-URL of `https://github.com/zapatacomputing/tutorial-0-ztransform.git`.
 This resource translates a message you give it in a fun way.

 Open up `welcome-workflow.yaml` and add a new block under `resources` after the `welcome` resource: